Nakateru/puppeteerInstagramSaver/README.md

 # puppeteerInstagramSaver

-for saving image or video on an instagram post
+for saving images or a video on an instagram post